Nevi (the medical term for moles) are extremely common benign skin growths that occur in the majority of people.

 Are Moles Pre-Cancerous?

 The vast majority of moles are not pre-cancerous.
 They are benign growths that only very rarely become cancerous.
 It has been estimated that the risk of a typical mole becoming cancerous is approximately 1 in 30,000 or less.
-Having many moles (more than 50 or 100) means that someone is at a slightly higher risk for developing melanoma.
+Having many moles (more than 50 or 100) means that someone is at a slightly higher risk for developing melanoma skin cancer.

 Do I Need to Have my Moles Removed?